kmora3/war/readme.md

 ## **Known Bugs**
 * Scoreboard are fixed position because that's the only way i can get them to align the right way :/.
 Make it such that the scoreboards scroll up and down relative to the page
 * Move all javascript to scritps.js file...currently not working if JS is out of index.html
-* Compress Video...card images load slown when on the internet
+* Compress Video...card images loads slowkt when on the internet